dbca-wa/docker-scripts-dev/windows_wsl/README.md

     passwd container
     ```

-10.Test SSH Key has been installed correctly by running the following command in command prompt.
-If successfully you should be logged into your Ubuntu WSL instances
+10.Test SSH Key has been installed correctly by running the following command in a fresh windows command prompt.
+If successfully, you should be logged into your Ubuntu WSL instances
    *DO NOT CLOSE the window on (wsl -d Ubuntu-24.04) as this will stop the running ubuntu service .
 The (wsl -d Ubuntu-24.04) terminal window needs to be left open while using ssh or developing in vscode.*

 ```